 You are able to create a new playlist named "Library" and add music you like there.
 After the 10,000 song limitation, you can create "Library 2", "Library 3" and so on.
 Add all of these libraries into File > New Playlist Folder, and you can see all the music within it.

-In a word, there are 10 common Spotify problems and each of them has the method to fix.
+In a word, there are 11 common Spotify problems and each of them has the method to fix.
 However, in order to avoid some unexpected issues, here I would like to recommend you to back up your Spotify Music with TuneFab Spotify Music Converter.
-If you want to listen to Spotify music at any time and everywhere or in case of the out of service for Spotify or unconnected to the Internet, TuneFab Spotify Music Converter is the best choice for you to listen to music easily.
+It's designed to convert songs, playlists, albums in Spotify to DRM-free MP3, M4A, WAV, FLAC or download them without any quality loss.
+After downloading Spotify songs on PC, you can not only play Spotify music on multiple devices offline and listen to Spotify music at any time and everywhere.